AustinKelsay/vibe-boilerplate/docs/setup.md

 **Prompt:**
 ```
-Using @project-overview.md, @user-flow.md, @tech-stack.md, and @project-rules.md, perform an initial update to our README to give a brief overview of our project and its conventions.
+Using @project-overview.md, @user-flow.md, @tech-stack.md, and @project-rules.md, update our README with a brief overview of our project and its conventions.
 ```

 ### Step 11: Organize Documentation